DipakFadatare/git-for-devops/README.md

-This is designe to know the command of git
+This is designed to know the command of git

+Git for devops